JoshuaAv07/Google-Interview-Training/README.md

 # Google Interview Trainig

-Nothing in this repository was raplicated from the actual interview.
+Nothing in this repository was replicated from the actual interview, just examples of problems from leetcode and common knowledge for a Software Engineer.

-Topic Covered:
+Topics Covered:

 1. Python Basics
 2. Data Structures